Dwight Schrute: Jim Halpert

 Dwight's relationship with Jim mellows somewhat in later seasons, and they, at times, cooperate effectively on sales calls or running the office in Michael's absence, sometimes even socializing together.
 Jim often supports Dwight when he is genuinely hurt or in danger (such as in "Money" and "Last Day in Florida") and occasionally compliments his successes (such as in "Dwight K. Schrute, (Acting) Manager").
 In "The Negotiation", Dwight saves Jim from Roy Anderson who was attempting to punch Jim by pepper spraying Roy.
 However, continually refuses Jim's gestures of appreciation, stating that he only acted in the line of duty.
 However, when Jim is promoted to co-manager, Dwight's enmity returns to full force, and he conducts an ongoing campaign to depose Jim, who eventually resumes his old job as sales representative in "Manager and Salesman".

 In the final episode of the series, "Finale", Dwight asks Jim to be the best man at his wedding.
-Jim throws Dwight a commendable bachelor party rife with surprises (which Jim refers to as "pranks").
+Jim throws Dwight a commendable bachelor party rife with surprises (which Jim refers to as "guten pranken").
 Before the wedding Jim informs Dwight that, under Schrute tradition, he is not allowed to be best man as he is younger than him.
 Jim surprises him with the arrival of Michael Scott.
 The wedding proceeds in Schrute tradition with Michael as Dwight's new best man.
 Later in the episode Jim and Pam tell Dwight they are quitting so Jim can rejoin his sports marketing firm now based in Austin, but Dwight fires them instead so he can give them hefty severance packages.